Pandinosaurus/mstrimas.github.io/_posts/2017-07-24-tweet-mast.md

 ## Map

 Now that I have the data prepared, I put them on a couple maps, one static and one interactive.
-First I grab a map of North American States and provinces.
+First I grab boundaries of North American States and provinces.

 ```r